Pain After Falling on an Outstretched Hand

 A fall on the hand can cause a fracture in the radius itself, especially in older people.
 Immediate pain, swelling and visible evidence, such as the wrist’s angle, indicate that something is very wrong.
 The usual treatment for a small navicular fracture includes casting, splinting and a rehabilitation program that includes range-of-motion and strengthening exercises.

 Because the blood supply, which carries oxygen and nutrients to the scaphoid bone, is poor, hand and wrist pain after a fall commonly lasts weeks, even several months.
 A rehabilitation program for a sprain may include

 - exercises to promote strength, flexibility and function

 - nonsteroidal anti-inflammatory pain medication (NSAIDs) or cortisone injections (if your doctor approves)

-Rehabilitation is an important part of healing because of the long immobilization time needed to treat most scaphoid fractures.
-If you have fallen on an outstretched hand, we can design an individualized program to achieve the best chance of alleviating that nagging, lingering pain and help you regain full range of motion and strength in your hand and wrist.
+Physical Therapy is an important part of healing because of the long immobilization time needed to treat most scaphoid fractures.
+If you have fallen on an outstretched hand, Western Berks Physical Therapy can design an individualized program to achieve the best chance of alleviating that nagging, lingering pain and help you regain full range of motion and strength in your hand and wrist.